-- 1.1 North East Lincolnshire District Council is producing a new Local Plan in order to provide the policy framework for development in the Borough up to 2032.
+- 1.1 North East Lincolnshire Council is producing a new Local Plan in order to provide the policy framework for development in the Borough up to 2032.
 The Local Plan will deliver the Council's spatial vision for the Borough, setting out planning policies to guide development.
 Once adopted, the Local Plan will shape what gets built and where, what gets safeguarded and how development will be delivered. - 1.2 LUC was appointed by North East Lincolnshire Council in September 2015 to prepare a Habitats Regulations Assessment (HRA) of the Local Plan on its behalf.
-This HRA Report relates to the Presubmission Draft Local Plan (January 2016) and should be read in conjunction with that document. - 1.3 A draft version of this HRA Report was provided to North East Lincolnshire Council in December 2015 and the Council then made a small number of changes to the Pre-Submission Draft Local Plan in order to address recommendations made in the HRA Report.
-The changes made to the Local Plan as a result of recommendations made in the HRA are described further ahead in this report and the HRA conclusions in Chapter 6 have been updated based on the final version of the Local Plan document.
+This HRA Report relates to the Presubmission Draft Local Plan (January 2016), also taking into account modifications to that document that are now proposed by North East Lincolnshire Council.
+It should therefore be read in conjunction with: - The Pre-Submission Draft Local Plan (January 2016). - The Schedule of Modifications to the Pre-Submission Draft Local Plan - 1.3 A draft version of the HRA Report for the Pre-Submission Draft Local Plan was provided to North East Lincolnshire Council in December 2015, prior to the consultation, and the Council then made a small number of changes to the Pre-Submission Draft Local Plan in order to address recommendations made in the HRA Report.
+The changes made to the Local Plan at that stage as a result of recommendations made in the draft HRA Report are described further ahead in this report.
+The HRA conclusions were then updated based on the final version of the Local Plan document. - 1.4 The HRA Report for the Pre-Submission Draft Local Plan was then published for consultation alongside the Local Plan between February and April 2016.
+In response to comments received from Natural England during the consultation, further HRA work has now been carried out and is presented in this updated HRA report.
+Appendix 4 presents the comments received from Natural England during the consultation and explains how they have been addressed in this updated HRA Report. - 1.5 The updated HRA work presented in this report also takes into account modifications to the Pre-Submission Draft Local Plan which North East Lincolnshire Council is now proposing to make - these modifications are proposed as a result of consultation responses received and newly available information.
+The nature of the proposed modifications is described in more detail in Chapter 2.